Beat the Heat

 This summer, your family will probably be spending a lot of time outdoors participating in all of your favorite activities on your own and through Family and MWR programs.
 However, it's also your responsibility to be attentive to ways to protect yourself from the sun and heat.
 Without proper care, you could end up with a sunburn, dehydration, or even heat stroke.

 Be Smart in the Water: Swimming is probably at the top of your family's list of summer activities, but you need to be smart to protect yourselves.
 Always choose pools and beaches with lifeguards, ensure non-swimming family members are within arm's reach of an adult, and watch out for hazards in the water.
 In addition, don't forget to apply sunscreen at least 15 minutes before getting in the pool so it has time to soak in.
-Check out our Feet First Water Safety site for more information and games for the whole family.

 Stay Hydrated: Maintaining hydration is key to beating the heat in any type of summer activity.
 When you're active in hot weather, you may need to drink as much as 8 oz every 15 minutes.
 Always bring water with you, whether you're heading out for a walk, going to the pool, or participating in other outdoor recreation activities, like hiking, camping, rock climbing, or boating.
 Visit the Outdoor Recreation website for information about the equipment checkout and instruction available this summer for many types of outdoor activities your family may enjoy.